Environmental Impact Assessment in New York State

 - Introduction to SEQR - New York's State Environmental Quality Review Act (SEQR) requires all state and local government agencies to consider environmental impacts equally with social and economic factors during discretionary decision-making

-- Stepping Through the SEQR Process - Stepping Through the SEQR Process
+- Stepping Through the SEQR Process - A step-by-step guide to the SEQR process

 - SEQR Handbook - Since it first appeared in March 1982, the SEQR Handbook has been a standard reference book for state, county and local government officials; environmental consultants; attorneys; permit applicants; and the public